 The Career Ready Program provides tools and resources to help students explore and hone in on their career goals, search for jobs, create and improve professional documents, build professional network, learn interview skills, grow as a professional, and more.
 Come back often, at any time, as you move through your journey from career readiness as a student to career growth, satisfaction, and success as alumni.

-In situations in which AI tools are used as a resource, students must:
+In situations where AI tools are used as a resource, students must:

 The College of Professional Studies uses Turnitin to help deter plagiarism and to foster the proper attribution of sources.
 Turnitin provides comparative reports for submitted assignments that reflect similarities in other written works.
 This can include, but is not limited to, previously submitted assignments, internet articles, research journals, and academic databases.

 Make sure to cite your sources appropriately as well as use your own words in synthesizing information from published literature.
-Webinars and workshops, included early in your coursework, will help guide best practices in APA citation and academic writing.
+Webinars and workshops, included early in your coursework, will help guide best practices in AMA citation and academic writing.

 You can learn more about Turnitin in the guide on how to navigate your Similarity Report.